-Let it bee: celebrating our pollinators
+Blessed bees: celebrating our pollinators

 Happy World Bee Day!
-It’s a good time to be a bee right now – while bee populations have been declining rapidly in recent years, the COVID-19 lockdown and its resulting reduction in air pollution has allowed bees to thrive.
+It’s a good time to be a bee right now.
+While bee populations have been declining rapidly in recent years, the COVID-19 lockdown and its resulting reduction in air pollution has allowed bees to thrive.
 With less pollution in the air, bees can smell the scent of flowers better, which makes it easier for them to find plants that need pollinating.

-Nurturing our native pollinators allows plants to grow and provide us with food.
+Nurturing our pollinators allows plants to grow and provide us with food.
 In fact, the majority of our plant species need bees to reproduce.
 Albert Einstein once famously said: “If the bee disappeared off the surface of the globe, then man would have only four years of life left.
 No more bees, no more pollination, no more plants, no more animals, no more man.”
 So it’s nice to know that bees a getting a lucky break right now.

 To celebrate World Bee Day, we share some buzzworthy ways to learn more about beekeeping and the importance of bee populations for our ecosystem in Queensland.

-West Village: buzzing with activity
+West Village: buzzing with bees

 West Village is home to four rooftop beehives, producing 160 kilograms of honey each year.
 Stone, who installed the hives at West Village and other Queensland businesses like Hutchinson Builders and The James Street Precinct, says businesses play a vital role in growing bee populations in urban areas.